0nri/hsi-mcp-server/README.md

 ### 2. HTTP Mode (Docker / Cloud Run)

 Set `MCP_SERVER_MODE=http` in your environment.
 The server will start an HTTP server on the port specified by the `PORT` environment variable (defaults to 8080).
+When in HTTP mode, the server now primarily offers two types of HTTP-based MCP transport:
+1.  **Simple HTTP/JSON Endpoints**:
+    *   `GET /tools`: For listing available tools.
+    *   `POST /mcp`: For calling tools with a JSON payload.
+    These are suitable for simple clients or scripting.
+2.  **Streamable HTTP (SSE-like) Transport**:
+    *   Mounted at `/mcp-streamable`.
+This single endpoint handles the full MCP communication lifecycle (GET for connection handshake, POST for messages, SSE for server-to-client events) using `mcp.server.streamable_http_manager.StreamableHTTPSessionManager`.
+This is the recommended transport for clients like MCP Inspector or Agent Development Kit that support "streamable-http" or "sse" (when referring to this manager's behavior).

 #### Building and Running with Docker (Local Test)